Customize Consent Preferences

 • Project doesn’t clearly qualify for the tax relief

-While they are some of the most common reasons a business may face challenges, enquiries may also be instigated by unusual patterns such as sudden increases in the size of the claim, or repeated claims from the same business.
+While they are some of the most common reasons a business may face challenges, enquiries may also be instigated by unusual patterns such as:

 HMRC Enquiry Ratings